Okipa/laravel-medialibrary-ext/README.md

     ['mimetypes:image/jpeg,image/png', 'mimes:jpg,jpeg,jpe,png', 'dimensions:min_width=60,min_height=20', 'max:5000'];
 ```

-#### Available methods:
+#### Available public methods:

 * `->getMediaValidationRules(string $collectionName): array`: returns all the validation rules for the given collection.
-* `->getMediaMimesValidationRules(string $collectionName): string`: returns only the mimes validation rule for the given collection.
+* `->getMediaMimesValidationRules(string $collectionName): string`: returns only the mimes validation rules for the given collection.
-* `->getMediaMimeTypesValidationRules(string $collectionName): string`: returns only the mime types validation rule for the given collection.
+* `->getMediaMimeTypesValidationRules(string $collectionName): string`: returns only the mime types validation rules for the given collection.
-* `->getMediaDimensionValidationRules(string $collectionName): string`: returns only the dimensions validation rule for the given collection.
+* `->getMediaDimensionValidationRules(string $collectionName): string`: returns only the dimension validation rules for the given collection.
-* `->getMediaSizeValidationRule(): string`: returns only the config max file size validation rule.
+* `->getMediaSizeValidationRule(): string`: returns only the max file size validation rule set from the base package `media-library.max_file_size` configuration value.

 ### Media caption